annaVVV/2017_Python_Interview/Interview_codingQQ/Vindicia/README.md

 TODO
 ------------
-as discussed with manager removed all context
+as discussed with manager removed all context, NO OFFER